jbuechs/seemore/README.md

 #### Look & Feel
   - Visually appealing and polished

+### Baseline
+- Each team shall submit a baseline Pull Request with their Rails application created, ruby version, ruby gemset and gemfile updated with default gems
+- This PR shall be merged with the baseline setup prior to any other code being pushed to the branch/fork

 ### Final Submission
 - Deployed to Heroku and link included in the Pull Request and README
 - No major bugs